shubhamdawande/ANOVA-implementation/README.md

 ## ANOVA

-ANOVA stands for Analysis of variance, and it allows you to compare more than two groups (factors) at the same time to determine if any relationship between them exists.
+ANOVA stands for Analysis of variance, and it allows you to compare more than two groups at the same time to determine if any relationship between them exists.

 ## Simple hypothesis test: